 Industry - Bardolph is a very small town located in the state of Illinois.
 With a population of 2,147 people and just one neighborhood, Industry - Bardolph is the 563rd largest community in Illinois.

-When you are in Industry - Bardolph, you'll notice that it is more blue-collar than most other communities in America.
-35.85% of Industry - Bardolph’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Industry - Bardolph is a blue-collar town, with 35.85% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Industry - Bardolph is a town of sales and office workers, managers, and production and manufacturing workers.
 There are especially a lot of people living in Industry - Bardolph who work in management occupations (12.40%), sales jobs (11.43%), and office and administrative support (10.85%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Industry - Bardolph has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Industry - Bardolph has few renters and college students.
 But the biggest reason it is quieter in Industry - Bardolph than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Industry - Bardolph may be for you.

-Industry - Bardolph is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Industry - Bardolph does not have a public transit system used by locals to get to and from work.

-The overall education level of Industry - Bardolph citizens is substantially higher than the typical US community, as 33.69% of adults in Industry - Bardolph have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Industry - Bardolph citizens is substantially higher than the typical US community, as 33.69% of adults in Industry - Bardolph have at least a bachelor's degree.

 The per capita income in Industry - Bardolph in 2022 was $38,097, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $152,388 for a family of four.
 However, Industry - Bardolph contains both very wealthy and poor people as well.